Toric geometry of path signature varieties: The rough Veronese variety

 By \cite[Proposition 1.1.9]{CLS11}, there exists a set of binomial generators of $I$.
 Each of such binomials corresponds to an integral relation $p_1+\ldots+p_t=p_1'+\ldots+p_t'$, where all $p_i$ and $p_i'$ are in $A$ (the sum of points corresponds to the product of variables).
 Our task is to find $f\notin I$ such that $f^ng\in I(2)$ for every generator $g=p_1+\ldots+p_t-p_1'-\ldots-p_t'$ of $I$ for some $n$.
 We will define $f$ to be a variable.
 In toric words, $f$ corresponds to a lattice point $p\in A$ .
 By Lemma \ref{lem:toric generator}, we want to find $p\in A$ such that $p+\ldots+p+p_1+\ldots+p_t$ can be turned in $p+\ldots+p+p_1'+\ldots+p_t'$ by repeatedly replacing \emph{a pair} of summands with another pair having the same sum.
 Let and $p_1=(w_{1,1},\ldots,w_{1,a_1},w_{2,1},\ldots,w_{2,a_2},\ldots,w_{m,1},\ldots,w_{m,a_m})$.
 Assuming $w_{2,1}>0$, we can replace $p+p_1$ by

 i.e.~we replace two on the first coordinate with one on the coordinate corresponding to $w_{2,1}$.
 By iterating this process, we add more copies of $p$ so that we can replace $p+\ldots+p+p_1$ by points for which \emph{at most one coordinate} $w_{i,j}$ is nonzero for $(i,j)\neq(1,1)$, and that coordinate is equal to one.
 We do the same to $p_2,\dots,p_t$, so that we can replace $p+\ldots+p+p_1+\ldots+p_t$ by a sum of points for which at most one coordinate $w_{i,j}$ is nonzero for $(i,j)\neq(1,1)$, and that coordinate is equal to one.
 We apply the same process to $p_1'+\ldots+p_t'$.
-Since now both sides are broken into this kind of simple pieces, and since the condition of having weighted sum $k$ is always preserved, the only possibility is that the summands are pairwise the same. \end{proof} \end{proposition} \begin{remark} In the proof of Proposition \ref{prop:quad} we could have chosen the point $p$ to be any point with coordinates $w_{i,j}=0$ for $i>1$.
+Since now both sides are broken into this kind of simple pieces, and since the condition of having weighted sum $k$ is always preserved, the only possibility is that the summands are pairwise the same. \end{proof}

+\begin{remark} In the proof of Proposition \ref{prop:quad} we could have chosen the point $p$ to be any point with coordinates $w_{i,j}=0$ for $i>1$.
 This proves that $I(2)$ and $I$ define the same scheme (in particular, the quadrics define the correct set) outside of the locus where \emph{all} these coordinates vanish.
-Therefore the components of the variety defined $I(2)$ (embedded or not) must be supported on a coordinate subspace of large codimension. \end{remark}
+Therefore the other components of the variety defined by $I(2)$ (embedded or not) must be supported on a coordinate subspace of large codimension. \end{remark}